compphil2mmae/compphil2mmae.github.io/content/post/250804_Promotion-Kopecky/index.en.md

 projects: []
 ---

-{{% mention "felix.kopecky" %}} has successfully completed his PhD with a lecture on *„What arguments and argumentation tell us about belief polarisation and opinion diversity in epistemically rational agents (and in humans, too)“*.
+{{% mention "felix.kopecky" %}} has successfully completed his PhD with a presentation on *„What arguments and argumentation tell us about belief polarisation and opinion diversity in epistemically rational agents (and in humans, too)“*.
 The dissertation, entitled **Polarisation, diversity, and dialectical structures: An argumentation-based approach to computational social epistemology** is [published *open access*](https://publikationen.bibliothek.kit.edu/1000183401).

 <!--more-->

-The PhD was supervised by {{% mention "gregor.betz" %}} (Karlsruher Institut für Philosophie) and [Dunja Šešelja](https://rub.academia.edu/DunjaSeselja/Papers) (Ruhr-Universität Bochum).
+The PhD was supervised by {{% mention "gregor.betz" %}} (KIT) and [Dunja Šešelja](https://rub.academia.edu/DunjaSeselja/Papers) (Ruhr-Universität Bochum).

 Congratulations from the entire CompPhil²MMAE team!